RamVasuthevan/Personal-Website/website/project-ideas.markdown

     - You can see your competitor's portfolio (but they can't see yours)?
     - There is trading during the duration of the contest?
     - Trading has transaction costs?
-    - Your competitors can see your trades?
+    - Your competitors can see your portfolio and trades?
 Is there a dominant strategy?
 If so, what is it?

 Read More:
 - Paraphrased Deleted Tweet